What Is the Pegasus World Cup?

 The idea for the Pegasus World Cup came from Frank Stronach, an award-winning horse breeder and owner.
 He posited that there was a gap in the market for a major January race, which horses could enjoy towards the end of the traditional season before potentially retiring.

-Now that you know all about this budding yet prestigious event, you’re all set to join a Pegasus World Cup betting site.
-You can find our top-recommended sites on this page, all of which have been vetted by our experts and offer the best Pegasus World Cup betting odds.
+Now that you know all about this prestigious event, it’s time to pick a horse and bet on the 2023 Pegasus World Cup.
+Take your pick from our recommended betting sites, all of which have been vetted by our experts and offer the best Pegasus World Cup betting odds.

 Yes, it’s easy to bet on the Pegasus World Cup.
 Odds for horses come out months in advance of the January race, giving you plenty of time to jump on ante-post bets for potentially favorable odds.
 If the odds aren’t yet available, you can message our recommended Pegasus World Cup betting sites to request odds on any horse.